aronshibli04-blip/GAINLY-V1/replit.md

 Preferred communication style: Simple, everyday language.
 UX preferences: Clickable numbers for editing rather than small icon buttons - more intuitive interaction.
 Motivation focus: User appreciates gamification elements and comprehensive motivational features to increase engagement.
+**Dynamic Weight Milestones (August 15, 2025)**: User prefers weight milestones that are dynamic based on current weight (every 1-2kg) rather than fixed values.
+Each user should have personalized milestone progression from their starting weight to goal weight.

 # System Architecture